macroecolab/macroecolab.github.io/index.md

 {% capture text %}

-Check out our published papers to see what we have been working on.
+#### Check out our published papers to see what we have been working on.

 {%
   include button.html
   link="research"
   text="See our publications"
-  icon="fa-solid fa-arrow-right"
+  icon="fa-solid fa-arrow-left"
-  flip=true
+  flip=false
   style="bare"
 %}